Features

 Intern Spotlight: Tom Ballard

-We recently spoke with HRI-Mellon Legal Humanities intern Tom Ballard, a senior who graduated in May with degrees in economics and political science.
-The HRI-Mellon Legal Humanities Research Group is a multi-generational team of faculty, post-doctoral and graduate students, and undergraduate interns, all exploring research at the intersection of humanities and the law.
+Meet HRI-Mellon Legal Humanities intern Tom Ballard, a senior who graduated in May with degrees in economics and political science.

 Intern Spotlight: Alex Wellman